DavidKJones/A06_WordNet/bin/readme.txt

  *  number of edges E in the digraph?
  *****************************************************************************/

-Description:
+Description: It uses DepthFirstOrder class to sort the graph in post order.
+It then grabs the first item on the newly sorted array and checks to see if that the selected vertex has anything pointing to it.
+If it doesn't then we are at the root of the digraph, if it has outdegrees then we determine that the graph isn't rooted.

-Order of growth of running time:
+Order of growth of running time: O(E+V)

 /******************************************************************************